Serphiq

 These answers go beyond one-line definitions so the page can act as a useful reference for both people and AI tools.

-What should a content optimization tool improve?
+What is a meaningful content optimization change?

 No SEO knowledge required